‘Mobile Home Gurl’ Finds Her Niche in Mobile Home Investment

 “Most people appreciate this hybrid as it’s not like a mortgage where you’re locked in, but at the same time you’re not just renting,” she said.

-Her inventory is on the rise, to the point where she owns in quantity what would be a small mobile home community.
-She does receive regular offers to partner, but has resisted the urge to purchase an entire community outright.
+Her mobile home investment inventory is on the rise, to the point where she owns in quantity what would be a small mobile home community.
+Hernandez does receive regular offers to partner, but has resisted the urge to purchase an entire community outright.
 She remains on the lookout for land, and does work in communities buying both homes and pads, operating just on the fringe from that investor who looks to buy or infill on a larger scale.

 And while she appreciates having all of the particular on paper, she mostly “follows her gut” when deciding what to pursue and what to leave alone.